-I completed my doctoral research in counselling psychology at the University of Manchester in 2018.
-My study investigated how clients make therapy work through engaging social resources.
+Most recently, in 2018 I completed doctoral research in Counselling Psychology at the University of Manchester.
+My study investigated how clients make therapy work through social and experiential learning.

-Beyond my responsibilities in counselling service leadership, I am also a Lecturer in Counselling Psychology at University of Manchester.
+Beyond my responsibilities in counselling service leadership, I have since 2018 been a Lecturer in Counselling Psychology at University of Manchester.

 Vermes, C. (2013).
 An Introduction to Bidding for Public Sector Contracts for Counselling Psychologists.
 British Psychological Society.